MarsAstro/LudoBoardGame/README.md

 ## MySql

-We are using the NTNU database service to save information in a MySQL database.
+We are using the NTNU database service to save information in a MySQL database, which only works on an NTNU network.
+If you want to try the program, you'll have to set up your own database and replace the DB connection code.
 Currently username and passwords are saved to the database.

 ### Drivers